LynarStudios/LEMoon/README.md

 # Setup

-To setup the "Lynar Moon Engine" you need to include the following (x86)libraries to your project:
+To setup the "Lynar Moon Engine" just follow the steps in the pdf file in the setup directory of this repository!

+# Structure

+glm
 SDL2              (v2.0.7)
 SDL2_image        (v2.0.2)
 SDL2_mixer        (v2.0.2)